NobadiEtOl/ChkobbaMultiplayer/Assets/Scripts/README.txt

 - No turn timers
 - The code for card movements are wonky and too nested, probably needs refactoring.
 - Constructing the local view for clients is based on relative indexes because it is simple but I dont know if there is any weak point in the code because of that.

+### Things to test

+-Check if kopyalayapıştır is working for different effects both for addition and reset.
+Values are set correctly, need to check if visuals are updated correctly.
+-Check if updatecurrentlayout is called after necessary powers (mainly swaps).